 Google Express may only be currently available in the U.S., but Google has already begun quietly collecting retailers from around the globe, starting with the largest and most recognizable.
 However, we can expect much more growth and expansion in the future.

-For shoppers, Google Express is another chance to buy products at twenty-first century speeds.
+For shoppers, this is another chance to buy products at twenty-first century speeds.
 For retailers and brands, it signals a much bigger opportunity.
 It is a chance to compete online, at scale, and without overextending on resources.

 So what makes Google Express different?
 Where should you list your products, and will this all end in a blood feud?
 Let’s start with an easier question.